 Just a week ago I was fined for parking in a small street (close to gulf cinema intersection on C-ring, besides IBQ bank), but there was no information of forbidden park as well, I felt unfair and them I proceeded to Traffic Dept, Airport area.
 Reaching there, the same problem: no english, no politeness, poor explanation (although I had pictured the place to prove my point).
 New waste of time!

 My point to you all is: of course there is no talk with speeding and not obeying traffic laws, but correct citizens, no matter the nationality, should not pay for others mistake, and the government of Qatar, if intends to show some respect, should immediately improve the quality of services of the Traffic Dept, by better training, better english, etc. It's very frustrating to pay someone else's bills!
-Please don't stay quiet, always fight for your rights and let's show them we don't accept t
+Please don't stay quiet, always fight for your rights and let's show them we don't accept things so easily!

 yes it is unfair and i understand that how much frustrated u feel ...but things will never change so tolerate the situations and try to be cool